 An overview of used keywords can be found in the thesaurus, see Image & Sound Collections.

-Digitized images (low resolution scans) of materials are displayed in the catalogue.
+Digitized images (low resolution scans) of posters, photos, drawings, buttons etc. are displayed in the catalogue.

 The Institute is working on setting up a digital repository.
 For the duration of the project, the services of digital collections is limited.
 Digital material can be consulted by appointment only.
 Please send an e-mail to email@example.com.

 All materials are stored in closed-access stacks and cannot be browsed by the public.
-Request forms must be filled in to request documents.
+It is possible to make online reservations.

 No requests will be handled after 4 p.m.
-Your requests can be submitted at the desk.
-Employees of this desk will deliver the desired materials quickly to your seat in the Reading Room.
+Employees of Public Services will deliver the desired materials quickly to the Reading Room.